keploy/community-blog/clnjy04d6000809mkgoqf1otp.md

 APIs evolve, and so do your tests.
 Keep your test suite up-to-date with the latest API changes.
 Regularly review and update your test scripts to prevent false negatives.

-## Tools for Automating API Testing
+## Which Tools Can Help Automate API Testing?

 Now that we've covered some best practices, let's explore a few popular tools that can help you automate API testing: